Where to cuddle a koala in Australia

 Australia Zoo, Sunshine Coast

-Perhaps Australia’s most famous zoo due to the efforts of the Irwin family, the Sunshine Coast’s Australia Zoo offers Koala encounters three times a day at 9:30am, 11am and 1:45pm.
-Encounters cost $49 per person, with optional photos available for purchase.
+Perhaps Australia’s most famous zoo due to the efforts of the Irwin family, the Sunshine Coast’s Australia Zoo offers Koala encounters four times a day at 10:45am, 11:30am, 2:00pm and 2:30pm.
+Encounters cost $124 per person, with optional photos available for purchase.

 Cooberrie Park, Cooberrie

 Cooberrie is located roughly 30 minutes from Rockhampton.
 Set amongst bushland, grassland and rainforest, Cooberrie Park offers koala holding experiences on enquiry.
-The encounters cost $20 per person and you can even take your own pics while you're hanging out with those adorable furballs.
+The encounters are at 11:30am and 1:30am, at a cost of $30 per person.
+You can even take your own pics while you're hanging out with those adorable furballs.

 Currumbin Wildlife Sanctuary, Gold Coast